 - Isolation Assistance Program: Provides hotel rooms to family members who live in the same household as a COVID-19 positive family member.

 The California eviction moratorium for tenants affected financially by COVID-19 was extended through June 30.
-The federal residential eviction moratorium was extended to at least March 31, 2021.
+The federal residential eviction moratorium was also extended to June 30, 2021.
 Both moratoriums have certain requirements in order to receive protection against eviction.

 City Council Actions and Executive Orders

 The Santa Ana City Council declared a local emergency on March 17, 2020, and City Manager Kristine Ridge has signed 12 executive orders related to COVID-19 to protect public health and provide financial assistance to the community.